 Where can non-residents still buy in Canada?

 Therefore, it does apply to non-residents from overseas, including British buyers.
 However, it’s important to note that it specifically targets the purchase of residential property.
+Non-Canadians can still invest in commercial real estate and, see below, recreational property.

-You can still buy in smaller towns and rural regions.
-The good news is that this is precisely what many of us want from our lives and property in Canada.
+The good news is that small town and rural life is precisely what many of us want from our lives and property in Canada.
 Such locations offer affordability, natural beauty and community living in Canada’s great outdoors.
+However, only around 15% of the population of Canada live outside a CMA or CA, so you will need to choose carefully.

 Bayfield, Ontario.